monkidea/restore/README.md

 `python .\main.py dir=bad_images`

-The above command will process all the images in the directory 'bad_images' and place the restored images in 'bad_images/restored' (note 'restore' must exist).
+The above command will process all the images in the directory 'bad_images' and place the restored images in 'bad_images/restored' (note 'restored' directory must exist).

 To use the custom colour quantisation algorithm (vs. the one in PIL), change the `if 1` statement in restore.py to `if 0`.